 Funding priorities for this program include:

 Since 1998, the National Wildlife Refuge Friends Grant Program has provided over 440 awards totaling more than $1.8 million in federal funds.
-While matching contributions are not required of these grantees, over $1.5 million has been contributed towards these projects, which significantly leverages the limited investment of federal seed funding.
+While matching contributions are not required of these grantees, over $1.5 million has been contributed towards these projects, which significantly leverages the limited investment of federal funding.